-Life Happens.Life especially happens quickly with a now 19mth old in Hip Spica Cast.
+Life Happens.Life happens quickly with a 19 month old in a Hip Spica Cast.
 I long to write daily, get all the feelings, thoughts, and memories out on paper or print, but alas, life happens.

 The past few weeks our little lobster crawling Hip Spica Toddler has been happy and HEALTHY.
-This is the first time since she has been in daycare she has been illness free for longer than 1 month, amazing what time aware from daycare will do.
+This is the first time she has been illness free for longer than 1 month since she began daycare at 3 months old.
+Amazing what time away from daycare will do for the immune system.

 My prayer continues to be, "Lord, please show me, show us, your plan."